ntr/nn/README.md

 ###Building/Starting###

-Before building project you should run Update-Package command in Nuget package manager console, after that referenced libraries will be downloaded.
+Before building project you should restore Nuget packages referenced in solution.